AOSC-Dev/bash-config/README.md

 bash-config
 ===========

 AOSC's bash & sh startup files in `/etc`.
+This is meant to be a minimal one with *some* features, and if you really want a cool one, consult things like bashstyle-ng.

 Features
 --------